dstroud/dreamsequence_dev/README.md

 - Patterns entered on Grid are references to chord degrees (I-VII) of the song key (`Tonic` and `Scale` parameters in the SONG view).
 This means that the available chords are always appropriate for the song's harmonic framework and adapt to key changes.
 - In addition to triads, alternate chord types and user-defined chords are available.
 - 4 chord patterns (A, B, C, D) can be saved and switched between manually or with the Arranger.
-- See the [Chord Grid interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#chord-grid-interface) and [Chord menus](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#chord-menu) documentation for more details.
+- See the [Chord Grid interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#chord-grid-interface) and [Chord menus](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#chord-menu) documentation for details.

 ### Sequencers 1-3
 *Three Grid-based pattern sequencers/arpeggiators*
 - Seqs can be configured as step sequencers, chord-based arpeggiators, or various hybrids.
 Sequences may be monophonic or polyphonic.
 - Each column on the Seq grid pattern represents a note which is determined by the `NOTE` parameter which offers a number of methods to transform sequences.
 These transformations can include playing notes from the active chord, the song scale, the chromatic scale, a fixed drum kit scale, or custom scale masks.
-- See the [Seq Grid interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#seq-grid-interface) and [Seq menus](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#seq-menu) documentation for more details.
+- See the [Seq Grid interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#seq-grid-interface) and [Seq menus](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#seq-menu) documentation for details.

 ### MIDI Harmonizer